 Given this weakness what can account for the resurrection of the term “meme” within internet culture?
 We can start to address this through the differences between Dawkins’s theory and the now principal use of the word meme to describe a dynamic in internet sharing.
 Shifman (2014, 8) analyses the commonalities of examples of what are popularly known as memes in internet culture to derive the following distinction:

-Instead of depicting the meme as a single cultural unit that has propagated successfully, I suggest defining an nternet meme as (a) a group of digital items sharing common characteristics of content, form, and/or stance; (b) that were created with awareness of each other; and (c) were circulated, imitated and/or transformed via the Internet by many users” [italics in original].
+Instead of depicting the meme as a single cultural unit that has propagated successfully, I suggest defining an internet meme as (a) a group of digital items sharing common characteristics of content, form, and/or stance; (b) that were created with awareness of each other; and (c) were circulated, imitated and/or transformed via the Internet by many users” [italics in original].

 On top of this we can add a related definition of virality as: